OpenMixup: Open Mixup Toolbox and Benchmark for Visual Representation Learning: Introduction

 \section{Introduction}

-Large-scale deep neural networks (DNNs) trained with a large amount of annotated data have achieved remarkable success in visual representation learning~\citep{He2016DeepRL, 2017iccvmaskrcnn}.
-Nevertheless, DNNs with numerous parameters exhibit a significant generalization degradation evaluated on unseen samples when the training data is limited~\citep{Wan2013RegularizationON}.
-To tackle this challenge, a series of data augmentation algorithms have been proposed and have progressively assumed a pivotal role in broadening data distribution diversity, thereby enhancing the robustness of DNNs and promoting visual recognition performance.

-Data mixing, which increases data diversity via mixing samples and their corresponding labels, has been demonstrated to be effective in improving the generalizability of DNNs, with notable success in visual classification tasks.
-Mixup~\citep{Zhang2018mixupBE}, as a pioneering work, generates virtual mixed samples with mixed labels through the convex combination of two input samples and the corresponding labels.
-ManifoldMix variants \citep{Verma2019ManifoldMB, 2020patchup} expand this operation to the hidden space.
-CutMix~\citep{Yun2019CutMixRS} introduced another type of sample mixing policy, which randomly cuts an input rectangular region and pastes it onto the target at the identical location.
-Subsequent works~\citep{Harris2020FMixEM, Lee2020SmoothMixAS, Baek2021GridMixSR} endeavored to mix the data more precisely in a \textit{hand-crafted} way, which can be referred to as \textit{static} mixing policies.
+Data mixing, or mixup, has proven effective in enhancing the generalization ability of DNNs, with notable success in visual classification tasks.
+The pioneering Mixup~\citep{Zhang2018mixupBE} proposes to generate mixed training examples through the convex combination of two input samples and their corresponding one-hot labels.
+By encouraging models to learn smoother decision boundaries, mixup effectively reduces overfitting and thus improves the overall performance.
+ManifoldMix \citep{Verma2019ManifoldMB} and PatchUp~\citep{2020patchup} extend this operation to the hidden space.
+CutMix~\citep{Yun2019CutMixRS} presents an alternative approach, where an input rectangular region is randomly cut and pasted onto the target in the identical location.
+Subsequent works~\citep{Harris2020FMixEM, Lee2020SmoothMixAS, Baek2021GridMixSR} have focused on designing more complex \textit{hand-crafted} policies to generate diverse and informative mixed samples, which can all be categorized as \textit{static} mixing methods.